U.S., Canada, Mexico sign trade deal, Trump shrugs off Congress hurdle

 BDI, Germany’s main industry association, said in a statement the agreement’s rules on preferential origin for the automotive sector would be stricter and more complex, calling it “a retrograde step compared with NAFTA.”

-Reporting by Roberta Rampton, mATT s and Caroline Stauffer in Buenos Aires and David Ljunggren in Ottawa; Editing by Lisa Shumaker, Chizu Nomiyama and Susan Thomas
+Reporting by Roberta Rampton, Matt Spetalnick and Caroline Stauffer in Buenos Aires and David Ljunggren in Ottawa; Additional reporting by Richard Cowan and Lisa Lambert in Washington; Editing by Chizu Nomiyama and Susan Thomas